arikkfir/justest/SECURITY.md

 ## Supported Go Versions

-This library has been tested on Go version 1.22 only.
-It should work on versions though, but this has not been tested.
+This library has been tested on Go versions 1.21 and 1.22 only.

 | Version | Supported          |
 |---------|--------------------|